FreightUtils MCP Server

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint=true, idempotentHint=true, destructiveHint=false, so the description doesn't need to reiterate safety.
-It adds context about return fields (dimensions, capacity, etc.) and number of types, which is valuable beyond annotations.
+Annotations already declare readOnlyHint=true, idempotentHint=true, destructiveHint=false, so the description doesn't need to repeat safety.
+It adds value by listing the output fields (dimensions, capacity, weight, pallet counts) and mentioning the number of container types.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.